Generic Name: difenoxin hydrochloride and atropine sulfate

 Neonatal survival in rats was also reduced with most deaths occurring within four days of delivery.

 There are no well controlled studies in pregnant women.
-Motofen® should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Motofen® should be used during pregnancy only if the potential benefit justifies the potential risk of the fetus.

 Because of the potential for serious adverse reactions in nursing infants from Motofen®, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.